MikhailAnthonyBennetPelicia/Pelicia-Mikhail-Anthony-Bennet-D.R.--PA_1/README.md

 #### The goal for this one was to create a function which changes specific words into emoticons (:), :D, :(, >:() when given a sentence.
 In order to do this, I first defined the function "emotify(emotion)" which uses the function ".replace()" which assigns the emoticon to the corresponding word it has to replace.
 Then with the return function, it shows the modified output.
 #### Here's a section of the code that was used:
 ```
+#This defines the function "emotify(emotion)" and assigns each word with a corresponding emoticon
 def emotify(emotion):
     emotion = emotion.replace('smile', ':)')
     emotion = emotion.replace('grin', ':D')
     emotion = emotion.replace('sad', ':(')
     emotion = emotion.replace('mad', '>:(')
     return emotion
+#This is a sample output using "No classes make me smile"
 print(emotify("No classes make me smile."))
 Output: No classes make me :).
 ```